Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 - The [how-to use reveal slides](https://paritytech.github.io/polkadot-blockchain-academy/content-templates/slides/0-how-to-use-reveal-slides.html) and the [source](./content-templates/slides/0-how-to-use-reveal-slides.md)
 - The [copy & paste slide templates](https://paritytech.github.io/polkadot-blockchain-academy/content-templates/slides/1-copy-paste-reveal-template-slides.html) that are styled to use in your content and their [source](./content-templates/slides/1-copy-paste-reveal-template-slides.md)
-- The [lesson template slides](https://paritytech.github.io/polkadot-blockchain-academy//content-templates/slides/lesson-template-slides.html) and their [source](/content-templates/slides/lesson-template-slides.md) that give the structure most lessons should use to start with.
+- The [lecture template slides](https://paritytech.github.io/polkadot-blockchain-academy/content-templates/slides/lecture-template-slides.html) and their [source](/content-templates/slides/lecture-template-slides.md) that give the structure most lessons should use to start with.

 ---

 ### Editing `reveal-md` slides

-**There is a [base slide template example](./content-templates/slides/lesson-template-slides.md) that is highly suggested to use as a base to start all lesson slides.**
+**There is a [base slide template example](./content-templates/slides/lecture-template-slides.md) that is highly suggested to use as a base to start all lesson slides.**
 This template can be used just copy and change slide by slide the content, and not worry with styling.
 If you do need custom style, please just comment in the slides with a code comment that says as much: